- Reference Number: HEY-017/2022

 It is usual to expect some soreness and swelling around the scar.

-It is important that you do the exercises given to you by your breast care nurse or the physiotherapist to ensure that your arm and shoulder movement is not restricted by this surgery.
+It is important that you do the exercises given to you by your Macmillan Breast Care Nurse/ Clinic Nurse or the physiotherapist to ensure that your arm and shoulder movement is not restricted by this surgery.

 When will I receive the results of the surgery?

-This information will be provided to you at your post-operative results appointment.
+All of this information will be provided to you at your post-operative results appointment and explained to you by your surgical team.

 Should you require further advice on the issues contained in this leaflet, please do not hesitate to contact the Macmillan Breast Care Nursing Team on telephone number: (01482) 622013